DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

 were not set up by the activists themselves but by social media service providers (i.e. a form of crowdsourced data).
-Other data activists specialize in using just one of these methods.[^04chapter4_21] For example, the deployers of 'Ayuda Ecuador' --an application of the Ushahidi platform launched to gather data on the crisis unleashed by the earthquake in 2016 in Ecuador--- established the means to collect data submitted via mobile technology, emails and websites, using the third type of data extraction method.
+Other data activists specialize in using just one of these methods.[^04chapter4_21] For example, the deployers of 'Ayuda Ecuador' - an application of the Ushahidi platform launched to gather data on the crisis unleashed by the earthquake in 2016 in Ecuador - established the means to collect data submitted via mobile technology, emails and websites, using the third type of data extraction method.
 Although crowdsourcing citizen data is its main data mining method, Ushahidi also resorts to data scraping from websites and